ZacharyTinker/Riverwood-Governance/Policies/Electronic Voting.md

 It does not apply to congregational votes, annual meetings, membership votes, or any vote requiring congregational participation.

-No committee, ministry team, Board of Elders, informal group, or subgroup of Governing Board members may conduct an electronic vote on behalf of the Governing Board unless the vote is initiated under this policy and sent to all current members of the Governing Board.
+No committee, ministry team, informal group, or subgroup of Governing Board members may conduct an electronic vote on behalf of the Governing Board unless the vote is initiated under this policy and sent to all current members of the Governing Board.

 A quorum is established by participation in a properly initiated vote of the full Governing Board, not by a separate message thread, subgroup discussion, committee discussion, elder-board discussion, or informal agreement among a portion of the Governing Board.